rmr/k8s-rocky/README.md

 # K8S single node installation using rockylinux and libvirt
 This is a repository which installs a simple installtion of k8s in a single node instance of a VM using libvirt.
 The VM is using PCI passthrough on the devices.
+* Downloads and builds either the unsupported or stable version of the sourceforge ice driver
+* Creates a one-shot systemd service file to insmod of the out-of-tree driver
+* Installs a k8s, flannel, coredns

 ## Create node
 `./rocky.sh`